 But if views of The Shard are controversial, the views from it are not.
 At 800 feet, the building's ticketed viewing platform The View from The Shard is nearly double the height of its closest competitor, the London Eye.
 From that high up London is Lego, the Thames a blue shoelace.
 Even the peaks of the City, immediately north, appear suddenly quaint.
 So, featuring where to eat to what to see a nearby, here's our sky-high guide to a trip up The Shard.

 What's all this about The View from the Shard?

-Unless you're there to eat or drink (more on that later), chances are your trip up western Europe's tallest building is for The View from The Shard, a ticketed viewing platform with 360-degree views across the capital and beyond (up to 40 miles on a clear day).
+Chances are your trip up western Europe's tallest building is for The View from The Shard, a ticketed viewing platform with 360-degree views across the capital and beyond (up to 40 miles on a clear day).
 The attraction spans three levels of decks (the bottom two enclosed, the third open to the elements above) on floors 68 to 72 of the skyscraper, reached by two super-smooth, high-speed lifts taking just 30 seconds each.
-Up top, Digital 'Tell:scopes' update the coin-in-the-slot binoculars at traditional viewpoints: touchscreens locate and provide information about important landmarks, zoom in, and toggle between views from different times of day.
+Up top, Digital 'Tell:scopes' update the coin-in-the-slot binoculars at traditional viewpoints: touchscreens locate and provide information about important landmarks, zoom in, and toggle between views from different times of the day.

 Up.
-More specifically, The Shard is in Southwark, just two minutes from London Bridge station (accessible by both rail and tube, the latter on the Northern and Jubilee lines) and five minutes from the Thames' South Bank.
+More specifically, The Shard is in Southwark, just two minutes from London Bridge Station (accessible by rail and the Northern and Jubilee lines tube lines).
 If you've got 10 minutes to spare, alight at Monument tube station (on the Circle and District lines) and behold The Shard's towering majesty as you cross London Bridge.
-The site can also be reach by more than a dozen buses: the 17, 21, 35, 40, 43, 47, 48, 141, 149, 343, 381, 521 and RV1.
+The site can also be reached by more than a dozen buses that stop outside the entrance to London Bridge Station, including the 43, 48, 141, 149 and 521.